 When you go to a college fair, you will discover new schools that you hadn’t heard about before.
 If it sounds interesting, you can get all the information you need about it right there.

 Another great way to discover new colleges?
 College Raptor!
-With our free match tool you’ll discover schools that are the ideal fit for you!
+With our free match tool, you’ll discover schools that are the ideal fit for you!

 Narrow Down Your Shortlist

 “Where should I go to college?” is a big question.
-It helps to focus it with outside parameters.
+It helps to focus it on outside parameters.
 Perhaps you already have a large shortlist of potential colleges to apply to.
 Now all you need is a little more information about each school to help you narrow down that list.
 Make notes on what information you need about each school and use the college fair to get the details you need firsthand.
 You may just realize that a couple of schools on your list were not the right choices after all.

-At the end of the day you will have a smaller list of colleges that are better-suited to meet your personality and your academic goals.
+At the end of the day, you will have a smaller list of colleges that are better suited to meet your personality and your academic goals.

 Find Out About Financial Aid

 Colleges have basic financial aid information on their websites but it’s not exhaustive.
 If there is specific information you are looking for that will influence your ultimate decision, you can get those details from the college representative.
 This will help you customize your shortlist even further.

 Save Money on Campus Visits